Pinal County Region 9-1-1 Office

-While most of Pinal County is designated as incorporated or unincorporated, the Pinal County E9-1-1 System is every entity in Pinal County regardless of community boundary or government status.
-The duties performed by the PCSO 9-1-1 Division affects every citizen within Pinal County, whether they live in Pinal County, work in Pinal County or play in Pinal County.
+While most of Pinal County is designated as incorporated or unincorporated, the Pinal Region E9-1-1 System comprises every entity in Pinal County regardless of community boundary or government status.
+The duties performed by the PCSO 9-1-1 Division affects every citizen within Pinal County whether they live, work in or travel through Pinal County.

-For wireless (cellular) calls, the initial information provided to the emergency call taker is the location of the cell tower being “hit” at the time of the call.
-Once a “re-bid” is performed, the information sent to the emergency call taker is the approximate location of the caller provided by either GPS coordinates sent by the caller’s phone or through triangulation coordinates from cell towers.
-Due to our rural setting, not all areas of Pinal County can send the location of the caller although for the majority of the population this is possible.
+For wireless (cellular) calls, the initial information provided to the 9-1-1 dispatcher is dependent on the location of the cell tower.
+The information sent to the dispatcher is the approximate location of the caller provided by GPS coordinates or through triangulation coordinates from cell towers.

-Voice over Internet Protocol (VoIP) phones present additional concerns for the emergency call taker.
-The 9-1-1 system relies on the subscriber (you) to provide your correct address through your VoIP provider.
+Voice over Internet Protocol (VoIP) telephones present additional concerns for the 9-1-1 dispatcher.
+The 9-1-1 system relies on the customer to provide the correct address through their VoIP provider.
 If the VoIP subscriber moves and does not submit a change of address to the VoIP provider, their address will not be updated in the 9-1-1 system.
-For example, say Mrs. Jones moves from Florence to Florida.
-If Mrs. Jones does not update her address with her VoIP provider, when she places a 9-1-1 call, the Florence PD will receive her distress call not her local emergency responders in Florida.
-At this time, 9-1-1 technology does not allow for the transferring of 9-1-1 calls over state lines with the exception of special projects between neighboring agencies.

-Part of being an enhanced Phase II 9-1-1 System is the ability for the 9-1-1 call to interact with GIS mapping.
-When a 9-1-1 call is received by the emergency call taker, the location of the caller either by physical address, GPS coordinates or triangulation coordinates plots on a GIS map of Pinal County.
-All addressing information, either presented through a traditional addressing scheme such as a home address or GPS coordinates, will be populated on a GIS map to provide a visual location of the caller within an uncertainty factor (generally measured in meters).
-The PCSO 9-1-1 Division works closely with multiple State, County, municipal and private agencies in order to ensure accurate and up-to-date information for the protection of all citizens within Pinal County.
+The Pinal County 9-1-1 System has the ability for the dispatcher to view on a map where the call is originating from.
+When a 9-1-1 call is received by the dispatcher the location of the caller can be located by physical address, GPS coordinates or triangulation coordinates plots on a map of Pinal County.
+All addressing information will be populated on a map to provide a visual location of the caller for the dispatcher.
+The PCSO 9-1-1 Division works closely with multiple State, County, municipal and private agencies in order to provide accurate and up-to-date information for the protection of all citizens and visitors within Pinal County.